6 Day Kilimanjaro Trekking Tour + 2 nights hotel stay

 Upon your arrival at Kilimanjaro Airport, you will be welcomed by our transfer driver and taken to the Meru View Lodge in Usa River on the outskirts of Arusha.
-The rest of the day will be at leisure and you can either relax at the hotel or explore the small town of Moshi (taxi might be required).
+The rest of the day will be at leisure and you can either relax at the hotel or explore the town of Arusha (taxi required).
 In the evening you will attend a briefing in preparation of the upcoming trek.
-Dinner and overnight at the Key’s Hotel.
+Dinner and overnight at the Green Hills of Africa.

 Day 2 Arusha – Machame Gate (1,790 m) – Machame Camp (3,010 m)

-After breakfast you will be picked up at the Keys Hotel and taken to the entrance gate of Kilimanjaro National Park, about an hour’s drive away.
+After breakfast you will be picked up at the Green Hills of Africa and taken to the entrance gate of Kilimanjaro National Park.
 While your guide is busy with the registration forms, you can watch the mountain team prepare for the climb and once this is all done, your Kilimanjaro adventure will begin.
 In no time you will be deep within the magnificent mountain rainforest with ancient trees, primeval ferns, liana, lichen and moss that carpets the ground and drapes from the trees.
 You will hear and with a little luck, even spot the beautiful black and white colobus monkeys in the treetops.
 After 5 to 6 hours, you will reach today’s destination – the Machame Camp which is situated just above the tree line.
 Here, at the base of Mt Kilimanjaro, you will have your first dinner followed by an overnight stay in tents.

 Breakfast; Lunch; Dinner

 Day 3 Machame Camp (3,010 m) – New Shira Camp (3,845 m)

 After an early morning start, the path steepens and the landscape changes into moor- and heathland and the open landscape allows you to see the impressive mountain range.
 Today’s stage is shorter than the previous day and you will arrive at the New Shira Camp by mid-afternoon.
 The camp has a breath-taking view of the mountain and during sunset, the evening sun lights the rock face and glacier of Kibo.